Are you struggling with chronic fatigue? Do you feel like you're constantly dragging yourself through life and have no way to get your energy back?

-Once diagnosed with Fibromyalgia or Chronic Fatigue, you may feel relieved having an explanation for the changes in your energy levels.
+Once diagnosed with fibromyalgia or chronic fatigue syndrome, you may feel relieved having an explanation for the changes in your energy levels.
 Still, there may also be feelings of hopelessness that creep in.
 If you're fortunate, you'll have a health provider explain your treatment options, such as medications, therapies, and self-care techniques.

 If this was your experience or not, there are still a few things that may not have been suggested to you.
 This post will explore five practical ways to manage life with chronic fatigue.